Preventing Child Marriage in Egypt

 I Know, I Decide is designed to provide comprehensive sexual and reproductive health information to young people in ten governorates of Egypt.

-Named after the Arabic word for "integration," Takamol promoted an integrated model for strengthening maternal and child health, family planning, and reproductive health services.
+Named after the Arabic word for "integration," Takamol was a five-year project that promoted an integrated model for strengthening maternal and child health, family planning, and reproductive health services.